Roar (song): Production and composition

 The song was mixed by Serban Ghenea at MixStar Studios.
 "Roar" was recorded in four other studios: Luke's in the Boo, Playback Recording Studio and Secret Garden Studios, all located in the state of California, as well as MXM Studios in Stockholm, Sweden.
 Perry co-wrote the song with Bonnie McKee and its producers Dr. Luke, Max Martin, and Cirkut.
 All its development took place in March 2013.
 McKee told MTV that "Roar" is "kind of a 'pick yourself up and dust yourself off and keep going', female-empowerment song" and "kind of an epiphany song."
 Perry said she wrote the song after undergoing therapy, saying she was "sick of keeping all these feelings inside and not speaking up for myself".

 Musically, "Roar" is a power pop song that features elements of arena rock.
 Throughout the song, Perry "flexes diva-like vocals", singing the lyric "Hey!" several times in a way resemblant of The Lumineers.
 The song's instrumentation is composed of "pounding" pianos and "booming" bass drums.
-According to the sheet music published by Alfred Music. on Musicnotes.com, "Roar" is composed in the key of B♭ major and set in a 4/4 time signature at a moderate tempo of 90 beats per minute.
+Musicnotes published this song in the key of B♭ major in a 4/4 time signature with a moderate tempo of 90 beats per minute.
 Perry's vocal range spans from the low note B♭3 to the high note E♭5, while the music follows the chord progression of B♭–Cm–Gm–E♭.
 The song shares the theme of empowerment with Perry's single "Firework".
 Perry described the track as a song speaking about standing up for oneself.